 A much more effective policy is a minimum purchase of 10 gallons.
 You would have to pay for 10 gals whether your tank took it or not. ...
 Implementing such a counterintuitive policy would require great political courage on the part of government officials, but education about the dynamics of these self-fulfilling hoarding crises would help build public support.
 At the very least, policymakers should avoid imposing rationing schemes that only worsen the problem.

-For additional details and a system dynamics model, see Oil Shock.
+For additional details and a system dynamics model from Business Dynamics, see Oil Shock.

 Chronology leading to the oil shock in 1973